 Ajit Doval led panel submits report on CDS appointment: Announcement in December

-New Delhi, Nov 21: National Security Advisor, Ajit Doval has submitted a report to the Cabinet Committee on Security, laying the rules to be followed for the appointed for the Chief of Defence Staff.
+New Delhi, Nov 21: National Security Advisor(NSA), Ajit Doval has submitted a report to the Cabinet Committee on Security, laying the rules to be followed for the appointed for the Chief of Defence Staff(CDS).

 An announcement regarding the appointment of a CDS is likely to be made in December.
 The CDS would be the single point advisor to the Government on matters relating to the military.
-The advise by the CDS would also be binding on the three service chiefs.
+The advice by the CDS would also be binding on the three service chiefs.
 This would mean that the existing post of Integrated Defence Staff would be converted into the Vice Chief of Defence Staff.

 Sources privy to the development tell OneIndia that the appointment would be made in December.
 It is likely to be made by December 31, the source also added.